dvavasour/Learning_Notes/SAA-C02/README.md

 - The master account cannot be restricted in any way
 - Service Control Policies can be applied to organisation root, and OU or an account
+- SCPs are permission boundaries, and don't grant anything

 # EC2
 ## Instance Families